Impartial Selection with Additive Approximation Guarantees: Lower Bounds

-\paragraph*{Case 2: $a$ is not the winner for any $\x, \y, \z$.} In this case, due to impartiality, only vertices with in-degree $1$ are possible winners.
+In this case, due to impartiality, only vertices with in-degree $1$ are possible winners.
 Hence, we are left only with two sub-cases; either two of these profiles share the same winner or all of them have a different winner.

-In the first case, consider (without loss of generality) the scenario where $f(\x)=f(\y)$.
-Impartiality plus the fact that $a$ is not the winner imply that $f(\x)=d$.
+In the first sub-case, consider (without loss of generality) the scenario where $f(\x)=f(\y)$.
+Impartiality, plus the fact that $a$ is not the winner in $\x$, imply that $f(\x)=d$.
 Assume that $f(\z)=b$ (illustrated in Figure~\ref{fig:4GLB:BigTable:case21}).
 The alternative case $f(\z)=c$ follows through similar arguments.
 In profile $\y$, we let $d$ add $2$ votes and create profile $\mathbf{t'}=(\{(d,b)(d,c)\},\y_{-d})$.
 By impartiality, $f(\mathbf{t'})=d$.
-In profile $\z$, we let $b$ add $2$ votes and create profile $(\{(b,c)(b,d)\},\z_{-b})=\mathbf{t'}$.
+In profile $\z$, we let $b$ add $2$ votes and create again the profile $(\{(b,c)(b,d)\},\z_{-b})=\mathbf{t'}$.
 Note that these graphs are, indeed, the same.
-By impartiality $f(\mathbf{t'})=b$, so $\mathbf{t'}$ must award two vertices, a contradiction.
-Symmetric arguments hold in all the cases where two of the profiles $\x,\y,\z$ share the same winner.
+By impartiality $f(\mathbf{t'})=b$, hence the impartial mechanism $f$ at profile $\mathbf{t'}$ must award two vertices, a contradiction.
+Similar arguments hold in all the cases where two of the profiles $\x,\y,\z$ share the same winner.